 I thought I was on to it as I had written down the instructions on how to get there from the hotel, the night before.
 Clearly, I am not good with instructions.
 All of a sudden I had an epiphany.
-I took my GPS out of my bag, plugged in the Budget address, and I was finally off in the right direction, albeit looking like a prize tool walking down the road with a GPS.
+I took my GPS out of my bag, plugged in the Budget address, and I was finally off in the right direction, albeit looking like a prize tool walking down the road with GPS in hand.

-Picked up the car, a red Ford Focus
+I picked up my car, a red Ford Focus

 I popped into the Tennessee Squire room for a gander.
-This is a room at the distillery that can only be accessed by Squires of which I am one of, and contains primarily Jack stuff that other Squires from around the world have dropped off.
-Also got me a couple of free glasses :).
+This is a room at the distillery that can only be accessed by Squires of which I am one of, and contains Jack Daniel's related stuff that other Squires from around the world have dropped off.
+I also got me a couple of free glasses :).
 I met a fellow collector by the name of Bob whose collection makes mine look miniscule.
 My collection that is.
 In fact, he was telling me he has run out of room in his house, he has so much stuff

 My tour started at 10.30am and went for about an hour and a half.
 I met a young joker on the tour named Jason, who was training in the US Navy, and he said he was keen to head up to Mary Bobo's for lunch also.
 So we both walked over just before 1.00pm and he managed to fluke a reservation.